Decide who will inherit your assets

 Your executor will be in charge of handling your estate after you pass away.
 Your executor’s job duties include gathering your assets, notifying your heirs and beneficiaries of your death, settling your debts, paying administrative expenses, filing necessary tax returns, and distributing your assets and other property.

 Choosing the right person for the role is crucial to ensure your wishes are carried out and avoid conflict amongst your beneficiaries.
-In the absence of a Will or if the Will does not name an executor, a judge will appoint someone for the role.
+Without a Will or if the Will does not name an executor, a judge will appoint someone for the role.

 Nominate who will raise your minor children

 If you have children under 18 years old, the Will can nominate a guardian to care for your child or children if something happens to you and the other parent.
-Without a Will or without this provision, a judge will decide who will raise your children.
+Without a Will that includes this provision, a judge will decide who will raise your children.

 Protect what you care about most